jpmelos/fdintercept/README.md

   `stderr.log`.
 - `recreate_logs`: Re-create log files instead of appending to them.
 Default: false.
-- `buffer-size`: Size in bytes of the buffer used for I/O operations.
+- `buffer_size`: Size in bytes of the buffer used for I/O operations.
 Default:
   8 KiB.
 - `target`: The target command that will be executed.